UWC2-APIDOC/to-do-service-public/docs/tutorials/delete-a-task.md

 # Tutorial: Delete a task

-In this tutorial, you will learn the operations to call to delete a task for a user of the service.
+In this tutorial, you learn the operations to call to delete a task for a user of the service.

-Expect this tutorial to take about 5 minutes to complete.

 ## Before you start